betaflight/betaflight/docs/Gps.md

     NAV-SOL
     NAV-VELNED
     NAV-TIMEUTC

+The above messages should each be enabled with a rate of `1`.

     NAV-SVINFO

-The above messages should each be enabled with a rate of '1`.
+The above messages should each be enabled with a rate of `5` to reduce bandwidth and load on the FC.

 When changing message target and rates remember to click `Send` after changing each message.